Ssieth/eli-userscript/README.md

 This script is designed to add some extra functionality to Elliquiy.com

+It requires a userscript plugin for your browser.
+I use TamperMonkey (https://www.tampermonkey.net/) but there are other alternatives.

 The specific features are listed below:

 ## In the last version